patrick-batman/Mosaic-24/README.md

    - Explore challenging problem statements related to NLP tasks, PyTorch implementations, and Hugging Face models.
 Test your skills and problem-solving abilities in these exciting challenges.

 2. **Workshop Materials:**
    - Access workshop materials covering a wide range of topics related to NLP, PyTorch, and Hugging Face.
-Learn from industry experts and seasoned practitioners through hands-on tutorials, code examples, and demonstrations.
+Learn through hands-on tutorials, code examples, and demonstrations.

 Let's embark on a journey of exploration and learning! 🚀📚